dummifiedme/TheNotebook/NotesVault/Indian Polity - Lectures Notes.md

 	- WHY?
 		- In democratic countries the power lies with the people.
 (Rights = Power)
 		> Democracy is a modern concept
-		- Earlier, there was a theory of 'Divine
+		- Earlier, there was a theory of 'Divine Rights of King' -- transformed into --> Natural rights of man.
+			- Now, King is public servant and sovereignlies with the people

 Example: Fundamental Right is a part of 'Rule of Law' => Limits the government.